GREK 1111

 We’ll learn about each of these cases and uses in the coming units.

-3. number: A Greek noun can exhibit one of three numbers: singular (if there’s only one of the noun); plural (if there’s more than one of the noun); or dual (if there are exactly two of the noun; the dual becomes progressively rarer the further in time we progress, but it tends to be used with natural pairs like eyes or knees in early works like the Iliad and the Odyssey).
-A noun’s number can change depending on what is needed.
+A noun’s number changes depending on how many of the noun there are.
 Think, for example, about the difference between one “dog” and three “dogs” – same noun, but singular and plural number, respectively.
 A noun’s number is particularly important for subject-verb agreement, which you’ll learn about in later units.

 Every Greek noun has a gender, case, and number, and the possibilities are summarized as follows: